theharshithh/image-compressor/README.md

 ## Example Output

-When you run the demo script, you'll see:
+When you run the application, you'll see:
 1. Original image alongside the compressed version
 2. Histogram showing the distribution of Huffman codes
+3. Interactive Huffman tree visualization
-3. Detailed compression metrics
+4. Detailed compression metrics

 ## Contributing